City Guide: Portland

 🌲 Best National Monuments

-Clear blue sky over the John Day Fossil Beds
+People hiking the Painted Hills at the John Day Fossil Beds

-Oregon’s John Day Fossil Beds
+The famous Painted Hills at the John Day Fossil Beds

-• Oregon Caves – Crawl through dark, twisting passages in the Siskiyou Mountains for a trip to remember!
+• Oregon Caves – Crawl through dark, twisting passages in the Siskiyou Mountains for a trip to remember.

 • Lewis and Clark National Historical Park – Learn about America’s most famous explorers along Oregon’s coast.